Get started

 • No on-prem option: cloud-only deployment

 Pricing: Token-based.
-Audio input ~$0.06/min, audio output ~$0.24/min (GPT-4o Realtime).
+Audio input and output priced per token.
 Significantly higher per-minute cost than pipeline approaches, particularly for long conversations.
+See OpenAI pricing for current rates.

 3. Google Gemini Live API